Free Consultation 317.920.6425

 Free Case Evaluation

-When we first learn how to drive, we’re told to always keep our eyes on the road and to watch what other people are doing.
-As we get more comfortable behind the wheel after years of practice, however, our priorities and attention shift.
-We think we can get away with a text message or looking down for just a moment to adjust the air conditioner.
+When we first learn how to drive, we’re told to always keep our eyes on the road and to watch out for other drivers on the road.
+As we become more comfortable behind the wheel after years of practice, however, our priorities and attention can shift.
+We think we can get away with a quick text message or briefly looking down to adjust the air conditioner.
+Unfortunately, it is not that simple.

 Any of these activities can count as distracted driving:

-Cell phones play a big part in distracted driving crashes, too.
-In 2017, an estimated 2.9% of drivers used handheld cell phones in 2017.
-When you consider that it takes an average of five seconds to read or respond to a text message, which is enough time to travel the length of a football field (at 55 mph), it’s no wonder the risk of distracted driving accidents is so high.
+When you consider that it takes an average of five seconds to read or respond to a text message, which is enough time to travel the length of a football field (at 55 mph), it’s no wonder the risks while driving distracted is so high.

-You, your passengers, other motorists, and pedestrians rely on you to be fully engaged in driving while you’re on the road in order to protect their lives.
-A few seconds can mean can change someone’s life forever, and you can prevent it by staying diligent.
+There are so many dangers on the road already.
+Why choose to add distracted driving to the list?
+You, your passengers, other motorists, bicyclists, and pedestrians rely on you to be fully engaged in driving while you’re on the road in order to protect their lives.
+A few seconds can change someone’s life (and yours) forever, and you can prevent it by staying focused.

 Looking at the road is your most important job as a driver.
-Wait until it’s safe to pull over to do whatever else you need to.
+Wait until it’s safe to pull over to do whatever else you may need to.

 If you or a loved one have been injured as a result of a car accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
-An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
+An Indianapolis car accident lawyer from WKW can help you receive the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 We see distracted drivers in Indiana every day.
 In fact, it's hard to find drivers who are paying complete attention to the road.
 While many…